 At the end of the day, community building is about making your members feel like they’re better people for having been part of your community.

 But how do you accomplish that?

-You do it one day at a time, with the right rewards in place that resonate with your members.
+You do it one day at a time, with the right reward system in place that resonates with your community members.

 Lay Your Community’s Foundation with a Rewards System

 Do your members come en masse to your community, get what they need, and never return to create continual business value?
 Setting up thoughtful rewards for your community members creates a strong foundation.
 It creates trust, makes members feel they matter, and ensures that your community does not feel transactional.

 Rewarding members is not just about directly motivating members to increase participation.
 It’s about affirming their actions and solidifying their identities in the community in a way that may indirectly motivate them to participate in the long run.

 So how do you reward members of your community?
 Let’s break down the right way and the wrong way to reward members.

 Extrinsic rewards are either physically tangible, like swag or gifts, or digitally transferred, like a badge or points on a profile page.